THE Archbishop of Canterbury has called for a national debate to

-He said that the review should consider how Britain can use its
+He said that the review should consider how Britain could use

-many areas of influence, including the BBC, the Commonwealth, the
+its many areas of influence, including the BBC, the Commonwealth,

-Department for International Development (DFID), the Foreign and
+the Department for International Development (DFID), the Foreign

-Commonwealth Office (FCO), the armed services, the monarchy, the
+and Commonwealth Office (FCO), the armed services, the monarchy,

 "A clear policy for conflict mitigation is called for in any